 If you have any doubts or queries about your medication, please contact your doctor or pharmacist.

-2. BEFORE YOU TAKE PROGYNOVA
+2. WHAT YOU NEED TO KNOW BEFORE YOU TAKE PROGYNOVA

 Medical history and regular check-ups